kennie747/chemondis_weather_project/README.md

 ##########################################################################

 ALTERNATIVELY:
-Execute the docker-compose up command to run the application However as earlier explained, the user should leave the configuration settings of the cache timeout at 0 if running the application this way.
+Execute the "docker-compose up" command to run the application However as earlier explained, the user should leave the configuration settings of the cache timeout at 0.
-If the cache timeout setting is changed by the user to some other value, the application does not respond properly as earlier explained.
+If the cache timeout setting is changed by the user to some other value, the application does not respond properly.

 Kindly bear with me while I work on fixing the issue.